CapKenR/blog/i-am-kubeman/i-am-kubeman.md

 ## Kubeman Recipes

 From the Kubeman documentation, "_Kubeman offers various recipes ranging from those that can give you a summary overview of a cluster, to those that can analyze and correlate configurations across multiple clusters._" These recipes are grouped into categories like Cluster, Events, Resources, Istio Ingress, etc. Within each category, there are 2 to 21 recipes.
 It's obvious from the recipes that Walmart is a big Istio user but there are quite a few good, generic Kubernetes recipes even if you aren't using Istio.
-Let's take a look at some of these recipes.
+The Kubeman [user guide](https://github.com/walmartlabs/kubeman/blob/master/userGuide.md) takes you through all of the available recipes so let's take a look at some of my favorites and why you might use them.

 ### Clusters Overview